ahcho/weatherApp/README.md

     }
 ```

-When thunder hits the bottom of the canvas, it will get larger.
+When thunder hits the bottom of the canvas, it gets larger.
-I made two draw thunder method one for a regular size and the other for
+I made two draw thunder methods, one for a regular size and the other for
-larger size.
+a larger size.
 In order to run function drawBigThunder, a flag is used.
 ```js
 update() {
      if (this.y + this.velocity.y + 45 > this.canvas.height) {